D. W. Waterson

-D. W. Waterson, is a Canadian DJ, drummer, writer, director, and web series creator.
+D. W. Waterson is a Canadian DJ, drummer, writer, director, and web series creator.
 They are known for their work as a performer and for creating, writing, and directing the award-winning web series That's My DJ (2014–2017).
+Their feature-length directorial film debut, Backspot, was released in 2023.

 Early life and education

-Waterson was born and raised in Innisfil, Ontario, and later attended Ryerson University for film school.
+Waterson attended Ryerson University for film school.
 After graduating, they settled in Toronto.

 Career

+Early work

 Beginning in the early 2010s, Waterson worked as a DJ and event promoter in and around Toronto.
 They created a monthly event called Home Brew, which features themselves and other local DJs.
 Waterson also served as a post-production supervisor for Rhombus Media; they worked on the award-winning film Closet Monster in 2015.
 They have also directed various music videos.
 In 2014, they founded their production company, Night is Y.

-That's My DJ
+Directing

-Waterson released their first web series, That's My DJ, in 2014.
+Waterson released the first season of their first web series, That's My DJ, in 2014.
 Waterson directed every episode of the series and co-wrote several.
 They also wrote and produced some of the music.
 Waterson based some of the series on their own experiences as a queer person in the music industry.
 In an interview, Waterson discussed their intentions with the series, saying:Being a DJ myself I found myself looking around the clubs and bars thinking there are so many interesting characters set against this colorful background, why isn’t anyone telling this story?!
-It was that moment that inspired me to write and create That’s My DJ.Waterson collaborated with other creatives in the Toronto arts scene to create the series and initially relied on self-financing to produce the project.
+It was that moment that inspired me to write and create That’s My DJ.Waterson collaborated with other creatives in the Toronto arts scene to create the series and initially relied on self-financing to produce the low-budget project.
 The first season of the series originally premiered online in 2014, after a successful crowdfunding campaign via Indiegogo.

 The series gained media attention after the second season premiered in 2016.
 The second and third seasons were also funded primarily through Indiegogo campaigns.
 Cumulatively, the three seasons have been viewed over 3 million times on YouTube, as of 2020.

 For their work on the series, they won awards for Best Director at the Vancouver Web Series Festival in 2017, and at the New York Television Festival in 2016.
 NOW Magazine called the series "well-produced, well-acted, and well-written".
 Flare dubbed the series a "must-see—even if you're not in the music scene".
 In 2018, for their work on the third season, they were nominated for a Canadian Screen Award for Best Direction in a Web Program or Series, but did not win.

+In 2019, Waterson announced their debut feature film as a director, an adaption of Ellie Moon's play, What I Call Her.
+However, three years later, it was announced that Waterson's feature-length directorial film debut would be a different film titled Backspot, produced by Elliot Page's production company.
+The film is slated to premiere at the 2023 Toronto International Film Festival.